filecoin-project/filecoin-docs/docs/how-to/build-interacting-with-the-network.md

 description: Learn how to interface with the Filecoin network.
 ---

-# Interacting with the Network
+# Interacting with the network

 This page outlines various options for connecting to local and remote test networks while building and operating your service or application.